theobald-software/theobald-software.github.io/content/_en/xtract-is/introduction/installing-the-license.md

 A demo license is automatically installed with the installation of Xtract IS. <br>
 A regular license is provided, after purchasing the product.
 The product license is bound to your company and a specific server name.

+### Maintenance
+General information on maintenance pricing is available on the [official website](https://www.theobald-software.com/en/xtract-for-alteryx/xtract-for-alteryx-pricing-order/) of Theobald Software.
+Contact the [sales department](mailto:sales@theobald-software.com) for more information about available maintenance options.<br>
+In case of technical difficulties, contact the support team by email: [support@theobald-software.com](mailto:support@theobald-software.com).

 ### Installing the Xtract IS license - XtractISLicense.json
 1. For installing the regular license, find and double-click the Xtract IS License Manager executable file in the installation directory of Xtract IS:<br>
 `C:\Program Files\XtractIS\XtractLicenseManager.exe` <br>